indraarianggi/nestjs-library-app/backend-tasks.md

 **Acceptance Criteria:**

-- [ ] List categories with pagination, search (name), and sorting
+- [x] List categories with pagination, search (name), and sorting
-- [ ] Create category with unique name validation
+- [x] Create category with unique name validation
-- [ ] Update category (name uniqueness check if changed)
+- [x] Update category (name uniqueness check if changed)
-- [ ] Delete category only if not referenced by any books (409 error otherwise)
+- [x] Delete category only if not referenced by any books (409 error otherwise)
-- [ ] All DTOs validated with class-validator
+- [x] All DTOs validated with Zod schemas
-- [ ] Proper error handling (400, 401, 403, 404, 409)
+- [x] Proper error handling (400, 401, 403, 404, 409)
-- [ ] Audit logs for create, update, delete
+- [x] Audit logs for create, update, delete

 **Definition of Done:**

-- All CRUD operations work as specified
+- [x] All CRUD operations work as specified
-- Proper authorization (admin only for CUD)
+- [x] Proper authorization (admin only for CUD)
-- Comprehensive input validation
+- [x] Comprehensive input validation
-- Can be used by Books module for relationships
+- [x] Can be used by Books module for relationships

+**Completion Notes:**

+- CategoriesModule created with controller, service, and DTOs
+- All 4 CRUD endpoints implemented:
+  - GET /api/categories (public, paginated, searchable by name, sortable)
+  - POST /api/categories (admin only, unique name validation)
+  - PATCH /api/categories/:id (admin only, unique name check on update)
+  - DELETE /api/categories/:id (admin only, checks BookCategory references)
+- Zod schemas created for validation (create, update, query DTOs)
+- ZodValidationPipe used for request validation
+- Proper authorization using @Public() decorator and @Roles(Role.ADMIN)
+- All mutations wrapped in Prisma transactions for atomicity
+- Audit log entries created for create, update, and delete operations
+- Reference checking prevents deletion of categories with existing books (409 Conflict)
+- Comprehensive error handling with proper HTTP status codes
+- Paginated response format: items, page, pageSize, total, totalPages
+- Module integrated into AppModule
+- Application builds successfully ✓
+- All 4 routes registered and mapped correctly ✓

 ---

-### TASK BE-3.3: Books Module - List and Search Endpoint
+### TASK BE-3.3: Books Module - List and Search Endpoint ✅ COMPLETED

 **Priority:** HIGH | **Estimated Time:** 6 hours | **Dependencies:** BE-3.1, BE-3.2